chocobearz/reversi/README.md

 ```

 Julia, however, is a column major language.
 This means that consecutive elements
- of a column are positioned next to each other in memory and are sequentially
+ of a column are positioned next to each other in memory, i.e, are sequentially
 stored in memory across the columns.
 Therefore by programming array access as
 follows, you can see a significant boost in processing speed by sequentially
 accessing the memory locations.